The Casson-Sullivan invariant for homeomorphisms of 4-manifolds: Introduction

 \subsubsection{Non-smoothable homeomorphisms}

 Non-smoothable homeomorphisms have been studied extensively for simply-connected $4$-manifolds.
 The first examples were due to Friedman-Morgan \cite{friedman_morgan_1988} on Dolgachev surfaces, detected using Donaldson invariants.
 Since then, many examples have been found, all detected using gauge-theoretic invariants.
-For a brief survey of these results, see \cite[Section 1.3]{galvin_ladu_2023}.
+For a brief survey of these results, see \cite[Section 1.3]{galvin_ladu_2025}.

 Outside of the simply-connected case, much less was known.
 Cappell-Shaneson-Lee \cite{cappell_shaneson_1971,lee_1970} and Scharlemann-Akbulut \cite{scharlemann_1976,akbulut_1999} produced examples of homotopy equivalences $f\colon (S^1\times S^3)\# (S^2\times S^2)\to (S^1\times S^3)\#(S^2\times S^2)$ which are not homotopic to diffeomorphisms.
-It was shown by Wang \cite[Chapter 6.2]{wang_93} that the Cappell-Shaneson-Lee construction could be improved to finding a non-smoothable homeomorphism $f\colon (S^1\times S^3)\# (S^2\times S^2)\to (S^1\times S^3)\#(S^2\times S^2)$ (the reader should note that Wang states that this implies the existence of an exotic smooth structure on $(S^1\times S^3)\#(S^2\times S^2)$, when it actually gives a non-isotopic but diffeomorphic smooth structure; see \Cref{sec:isotopy_smooth_structures} for more information).
-In \Cref{sec:stable_realisation} we will show that this homeomorphism has non-trivial Casson-Sullivan invariant.
+It was shown by Wang \cite[Chapter 6.2]{wang_93} that the Cappell-Shaneson-Lee construction could be improved to finding a non-smoothable homeomorphism $f\colon (S^1\times S^3)\# (S^2\times S^2)\to (S^1\times S^3)\#(S^2\times S^2)$ (the reader should note that Wang states that this implies the existence of an exotic smooth structure on $(S^1\times S^3)\#(S^2\times S^2)$, when it actually gives a non-isotopic but diffeomorphic smooth structure; see \zcref{sec:isotopy_smooth_structures} for more information).
+In \zcref{sec:stable_realisation} we will show that this homeomorphism has non-trivial Casson-Sullivan invariant.